rzeigler/waveguide/README.md

 ## Getting Started
 ```
-import { IO, io } from "waveguide"
+import * as w, { IO } from "waveguide/lib/io"
 ```

-Consider simple examples for [node](./examples/node/src/index.ts) and the [browser](./examples/browser/src/index.tx)
+Consider simple examples for [node](./examples/node/src/index.ts) and the [browser](./examples/browser/src/index.tx) waveguide's API is still very much in flux.
+If you have questions don't hesitate to ask them in the gitter.

 ## Constructing an IO
-There are a number of ways of constructing IOs.
+There are a number of ways of constructing IOs exported from the /lib/io module They include
-    - `io.succeed` -- create a successful IO
+    - `succeed` -- create a successful IO
-    - `io.failed` -- create a failed IO
+    - `failed` -- create a failed IO
-    - `io.async` -- create an asynchronous effect based on callbacks
+    - `async` -- create an asynchronous effect based on callbacks
-    - `io.suspend` -- create a synchronous efffect
+    - `suspend` -- create a synchronous efffect
 There are also a number of functions to construct IOs from Promises and fp-ts tasks

 ## Using an IO
 `IO<E, A>` is a monad and exposes the relevant functions in a naming scheme similar to [fp-ts](https://github.com/gcanti/fp-ts/) along with typeclass instances for Monad and parallel Applicative.
-Furthermore, there are a several resource acquisition functions such as `bracket` and `onComplete` which guarantee IO actions happen in the fact of errors or interuption.
+These instances are the exports io and par respectively from /lib/io Furthermore, there are a several resource acquisition functions such as `bracket` and `onComplete` which guarantee IO actions happen in the fact of errors or interuption.
 These respect interruptible state